 If you’ve ever passed through Austin, Texas in your life, or been anywhere near a television when University of Texas Longhorns athletics is on the screen, you’ve seen it.
 That iconic symbol known as “Hook ‘Em Horns” is nothing more than a person’s middle two fingers held down by their thumb, while their index and pinky fingers are raised in the air, resembling (you guessed it) horns.

 And as you’d expect with one of the winningest college football programs of all time, there are more than a few haters in the world.
-From the West Virginia Mountaineers to the Oklahoma Sooners, the counter to Texas’ iconic gesture became known as ‘Horns Down,’ which is just the same thing upside down.
-And starting next season, any player who flashes that symbol during a game could receive an unsportsmanlike conduct penalty from Big 12 officials.
+From the West Virginia Mountaineers to the Oklahoma Sooners and Texas A&M Aggies, the counter to Texas’ iconic gesture became known as ‘Horns Down,’ which is just the same thing upside down.
+Any player who flashes that hand signal during a game could receive an unsportsmanlike conduct penalty from Big 12 officials.

-At Big 12 Media Days in Arlington, Greg Burks, the conference’s coordinator of officials, was asked about the ‘Horns Down’ gesture and how the league will be handling it this upcoming season.
+This isn’t anything new.
+At the 2019 Big 12 Media Days in Arlington, Greg Burks, the conference’s coordinator of officials, was asked about the ‘Horns Down’ gesture and how the league will be handling it going forward.
 Without giving a definitive answer, Burks simply stated any potential 15-yard penalty for taunting will be up to the discretion of that game’s officials.

 — Big 12 Coordinator of Officials Greg Burks

 Burks added that players wanting to taunt UT should “do it in their bench area” because at that point, officials are “not going to look at it.”
 Burks further clarified in 2021 prior to the football season that the ‘Horns Down’ penalty will “probably” be a foul if you do it to a Texas player.